Denticulate tool: El Collado

 El Collado is a Mesolithic funerary site in Spain where a number of denticulate tools were found.
 Analysis of these tools indicates that they were used in craft activities that involved working with wood and bone.
 The denticulate tools found at this site were mainly made from flint.

 el Mirón Cave

 The el Mirón Cave in Spain is another site with an abundant lithic artefact assemblage, which includes denticulate tools, which are assumed to have been used as domestic tools.
 However, denticulate tools only made up a small number of the lithic tools found at this site.
 The lithic tools found at this site were made from local non-flint materials and non-local flint materials.

 Jiahu, Shigu and Egou

 Jiahu, Shigu and Egou are Peiligang sites in China where denticulate tools have been found.
-The tools range from 10–20 cm in length and were most likely used for agricultural purposes.
+The tools range from 10 to 20 cm in length and were most likely used for agricultural purposes.
 Denticulate tools found at these sites vary in shape “from a narrow body with a sharp-angled tip to a wide body with a more obtuse angled tip” and most have worn down teeth, indicating heavy usage.